GM says to invest $2.8 billion in Brazil over five years

 Speaking to reporters in Brasilia after meeting President Dilma Rousseff, Barra said capital spending will be focused on new products and technologies, as well as plant maintenance.

-"We recognise that there are challenges right now, (but) over the midterm and long term we see great prospects in the Brazilian market," Barra said.
+"We recognize that there are challenges right now, (but) over the midterm and long term we see great prospects in the Brazilian market," Barra said.

 Brazil's auto industry, which makes up one-fifth of the country's manufacturing output, has slashed production by 16 percent in the first seven months of the year and laid off thousands of workers as the economy stagnates.